Staff, Officers & Board

 Jackie Riley is the Baptist History and Heritage Society Office Manager and Copy Editor.
 Jackie has prior experience as managing editor for Baptists Today news journal and as an editor for Smyth & Helwys Publishing.

-Dr. Moore is Instructor of History and Religion at Catawba Valley Community College
+Dr. Moore is Instructor of History, Catawba Valley Community College

-Dr. DeLoach is Dean at McAfee School of Theology of Mercer University
+Dr. DeLoach is Dean of McAfee School of Theology, Mercer University

 Board Members at Large

-Dr. Tew is Professor of History at Samford University in Birmingham, Alabama
+Dr. Vaughn Cross is Assistant Professor of Geography and Sociology, Samford University